hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_general.md

 This cmd will create a image "/PATH/TO/YOUR/VM_HDA" with size "$(SIZE)G"

 `qemu-system-x86_64 -m 4096 -hda /PATH/TO/YOUR/VM_HDA -enable-kvm -cdrom /PATH/TO/YOUR/IMG -boot d`
--cdrom is the livecd iso dowload from net
+- cdrom is the livecd iso dowload from net
 - sshd should be enable when installed

 <b>Run VM with sshd:</b>